lgnbhl/felixl.github.io/dataisbeautiful/README.md

 My submission for the r/dataisbeautiful Data Viz Battle of September 2018:

-- An [interactive vizualization of Pokemon genders over the generations](https://lgnbhl.github.io/dataisbeautiful/pokemon_genders.html), made with R and d3.js.
+- An [Interactive Gender Analysis of the Pokémon Universe](https://lgnbhl.github.io/dataisbeautiful/pokemon_genders.html) made with R and D3.js.

 ![](pokemon_genders.png)